alekcarnell/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 - Secure and lock devices when not in use.

 - Duress PIN added to mobile devices that completely wipes them when entered.
+(Not all operating systems will have this feature.)

-- Work with untrusted or not fully vetted software in a secure sandbox.
+- Work with untrusted or not fully vetted software in a secure sandbox, like an air-gapped machine or a secure virtual machine.

 - Practice safe browsing habits like visiting only trusted sites and downloading files from trusted sources.